mhsdef/mhs-website/content/pages/about.md

 - Simple Operational Flows
 - Essential Complexity, not Incidental Complexity

 I'm currently taking a sabbatical before diving into my next adventure.
 In my spare time I enjoy working on side projects, contributing to open source, all things music, and trying to keep up with the kiddos.
 I thrive when building robust, sustainable, human-centric products.
-This blog serves as a platform to share my projects and thoughts on topics that interest me.
+This site serves as a platform for me to share missives with you, lucky reader, on topics that interest me.

 ## Site Details